 Magnification: 10x | Objective diameter: 42mm | Field of view at 1000m: 114 metres | Closest focusing distance: 2.5 metres | Eye relief: 16mm | Weight: 1110g | Dimensions: 137x175.8x85.4mm

 All of Canon’s current range of binoculars have the ‘IS’ suffix in their model name to denote the fact they’re image stabilized.
-From the broad range of options available, we've picked the rubber coated Canon 10x42L IS WP model as the best, because – as the name suggests – they’re additionally waterproof, so ideal for an even broader range of long-distance pursuits.
+This battery-operated option enables you to get a wobble-free image by just pressing in a button on the binoculars.
+From the broad range of Canon IS options available, we've picked the rubber coated Canon 10x42L IS WP model as the best, because – as the name suggests – they’re additionally waterproof, so ideal for an even broader range of long-distance pursuits.
 Also, Canon’s ‘L’ series is its premium line up, providing a super steady view in the most adverse of conditions.
 As well as rock-solid stability, these porro prism binoculars sit comfortably in your hand and sport a comfortably long (at 16mm) eye relief, plus a large 4.2mm exit pupil for a bright field of view.
 They also offer a closest focusing distance that’s closer than most, at just 2.5 metres.
 Steady as she goes.

 7. Olympus 10x42 PRO